wp-plugins/wpdiscuz/readme.txt

 **Dashboard**

 * | Option to display comment form for certain post types
-* | Option to set Discussion Tab as the first opened Tab on product page
+* | Option to show the latest comments on top or bottom of threads
 * | Options to turn On/Off Comment Voting and Sharing features
 * | Option to hide/show CAPTCHA field on comment form
 * | Option for "User Must be registered to comment"